raspberrypilearning/smart-assistant/en/step_5.md

 --- task ---
 + Click the **green flag** and type in a command to turn the fan on or off.
 Check that it has the result you expected.

-+ Make sure you test that the assistant performs the correct action **even for commands that you didn’t include as examples.**
++ Make sure you test that the assistant performs the correct action **even for commands that you didn’t include as examples**.

 --- /task ---